jagilber/powershellScripts/docs/service-fabric-managed-cluster-ado-aad-service-connection.md

 # How to configure Azure Devops Service Fabric Managed Cluster Service Connection

+The steps below describe how to configure the ADO service connection for Service Fabric managed clusters with Azure Active Directory (AAD / Azure AD).
+This solution requires both the use of Azure AD and the use of Azure provided build agents in ADO.

-Service Fabric Managed Clusters completely manage the 'server' certificate including the rollover process before certificate expires.
+Service Fabric Managed Clusters provision and manage the 'server' certificate including the rollover process before certificate expiration.
 There is currently no notification when this occurs.
 Azure Devops (ADO) service connections that use X509 Certificate authentication requires the configuration of the server certificate thumbprint.
 When the certificate is rolled over, the Service Fabric service connection will fail to connect to cluster causing pipelines to fail.

-The steps below describe how to configure the ADO service connection for Service Fabric managed clusters with Azure Active Directory (AAD / Azure AD).
-This solution requires both the use of Azure AD and the use of Azure provided build agents in ADO.

 ## Requirements